linode/docs/docs/quick-answers/linode-platform/resize-a-linode-disk-new-manager/index.md

 This Quick Answer will show you how to resize a disk on your Linode.
 See our [Disks and Configuration Profiles](/docs/platform/disk-images/disk-images-and-configuration-profiles/) guide for additional information.

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com/).

-1. Click **Linodes** from the sidebar links and then select the Linode to be resized.
+1. Click on the **Linodes** link in the sidebar and then select the Linode to be resized.

     ![List of Linodes](linodes-list.png "List of all your Linodes")